Bunions vs. Bone Spurs: Understanding the Differences

 How do I know if I have a bone spur or a bunion?

-Bunions can lead to issues with shoe fitting as the foot widens over time, making it increasingly difficult to find comfortable shoes.
-Many shoes can rub against the bunion, causing irritation, inflammation, or pain.
+Bunions can lead to issues with shoe fitting as the, making it increasingly difficult to find comfortable shoes.
+For those dealing with this issue, learning how to make shoes wider for bunions can be a valuable skill.
+Many shoes can rub against the bunion, causing foot pain, irritation, or inflammation.
 In addition, the displacement of the big toe often results in it pressing against the second toe, causing it to deform.

 Prevention and care

-For bunions, wider and deeper shoes are a good starting point.
+When it comes to both bunion prevention and treatment options, wider and deeper shoes are a good starting point.
 In addition, the toe box should be round and not pointed.
 Shoes that are only wider shoes with a non-round toe box may not be enough to accommodate the bump.
-Shoes should also have a low or flat heel, as elevating the heel places stress on the big toe joint, which can make the bunion worse
+Shoes should also have a low or flat heel, as elevating the heel places stress on the big toe joint, which can make the bunion worse.

 For heel spurs, every part of the shoes should be stable to control motion and pronation.
 Quality inserts are also important for pronation control.
 Deep extra depth shoes help with Achilles spurs, as they reduce rubbing on the back of the shoe and can accommodate orthotics.
 Extra depth shoes are also helpful for top of the foot spurs, as they reduce the chances of the spur rubbing against the shoe.